South Dakota Petty and Grand Theft and Shoplifting Laws

 Property and services.
 Property includes money, personal property (tangible or intangible), real property (land), vehicles, admission tickets, contract rights, captured or domestic animals, food or beverages, and generally anything of value.
 Services refer to things like labor, professional advice, public utilities, hospitality accommodations, admissions to exhibits, and the use of rental property.

 Like many other states, South Dakota classifies its theft offenses according to the value of the property taken—and in some circumstances, by the type of property involved.
-Let's take a closer look at each level of theft under South Dakota law.
+The state divides these offenses into petty theft, grand theft, and aggravated grand theft.

 Petty Theft in the Second Degree